1938 Amateur World Series: Game 3

-The third game of the series was played at Spotlands, home of Rochdale A.F.C., and turned out to be the United States' sole victory.
+The third game of the series was played at Spotland, home of Rochdale A.F.C., and turned out to be the United States' sole victory.
 However, this game attracted only about 1,000 spectators, due to uncertain weather and the lack of Britain's U.S.-born players.
 The U.S. shut out Great Britain 5–0, in a game noted for its defensive plays on the side of the Americans.